What does Sales Rank mean on Amazon?

 3. Drive External Traffic to Your Listing Page

-Driving visitors to your Amazon listing page via external sources like Google or Facebook ads is an excellent way to boost sales – the major driver behind improving your BSR.
+Driving visitors to your Amazon listing page via external sources like running Google ads for Amazon Listings or how to run Facebook ads for Amazon products are excellent way to boost sales – the major driver behind improving your BSR.

 Zoma Sleep is a great example of a company with a thriving trade on its own digital storefront, but lagging a little behind its competitors in terms of Amazon Sales Rank.
-Creating blog posts or online advertising campaigns that drive traffic to their Amazon listing as well as their own storefront is an excellent idea.
+Creating blog posts or online advertising campaigns that drive external traffic to Amazon listings as well as their own storefront is an excellent idea.

 image source: amazon.com